Katarzyna Kubisiowska: Books

-Awards
+Accolades

 In 2015 she was a finalist of the Barbara Łopieńska Award for the interview with Jerzy Pilch published in Tygodnik Powszechny.
 Also in 2015 she received nomination for the Grand Press Award in the “Interview” category for the interview with Jerzy Pilch published in Gazeta Wyborcza.
 In 2019 she earned another Grand Press nomination in the “Interview” category for the interview with Andrzej Barański published in Tygodnik Powszechny.
 In 2013 and 2018 she earned nominations for the Małopolska Journalists' Award.

 In 2022 she received Cross of Freedom and Solidarity.